-So you finally decided to buy a house in the Netherlands instead of renting!
+So you finally decided to buy a house in the Netherlands instead of renting.
 Great!
 Congrats to you, that’s a very grown-up move indeed.
-Now simply make a bid on that house, get it accepted and walk to the bank with a few hundred thousands of euro’s in cash to buy your house in the Netherlands.
+Now simply make a bid on that house, get it accepted, and walk to the bank with a few hundred thousand euros in cash to buy your house in the Netherlands.

 Getting a mortgage in the Netherlands: criteria and factors

-But there are of course several points of attention that have an effect on the possibility of obtaining a mortgage in the Netherlands and the amount of money that’s involved with it.
+There are several points of attention that have an effect on the possibility of obtaining a mortgage in the Netherlands and the amount of money that’s involved in it.
 Just think of the all-round background of the customer or the work situation (yes, permanent contracts are good, but getting a mortgage in the Netherlands is still possible when you’re on a temporary contract).

-There’s one condition that applies to every bank and everyone applying for a Dutch mortgage: you must live in the Netherlands.
-If you buy a house and you need a mortgage, then this house must be located in the Netherlands and you must be registered (or register) at a Dutch address.
-If you also have a BSN number then things just got a whole lot easier.
+The one condition that applies to every bank and everyone applying for a Dutch mortgage is that you must live in the Netherlands.
+If you want to buy a house and need a mortgage, then this house must be located in the Netherlands and you must be registered at a Dutch address.
+If you have a BSN number then things just got a whole lot easier.

 Obviously, for a Dutch person, this is all easy-peasy.
-If you come from the EU or EEC then you still need the registration and BSN, but otherwise, there are no additional requirements.
-And don’t worry, if you’re not from the EU it’s still very much possible to get a mortgage in the Netherlands!
+If you come from the EU or EEA then you still need the registration and a BSN, but otherwise, there are no additional requirements.
+But don’t worry, if you’re not from the EU it’s still very possible to get a mortgage in the Netherlands!

-“You do have to take into account that there is a smaller pond of money lenders for us mortgage intermediaries to fish in if you’re an expat trying to get a mortgage in the Netherlands.
+We checked in with Melissa Zahaf from Expat Mortgage Platform to get the expert view: “You have to take into account that there is a smaller pond of money lenders for us — mortgage lenders — to fish in if you’re an expat trying to get a mortgage in the Netherlands.

 This is because there are certain exceptions and rules at the banks when it comes to expats.
-Particular attention is paid to the length of stay in the Netherlands (how long have you been living in the Netherlands?)
-And, to a lesser extent, employment history — mostly focusing at you being in regular employment or an entrepreneur, for how long you’ve worked here and if you have a permanent contract or not.
+Particular attention is paid to the length of stay in the Netherlands (and how long you have already been living here).
+And, to a lesser extent, employment history — mostly focusing on whether you’re a regular employee or an entrepreneur, how long you been working here, and if you have a permanent contract or not.

 If you have only lived and worked in the Netherlands for a few months, it is already possible to apply for a mortgage and we can already compare a few lenders.
 If you have lived and worked in the Netherlands for a number of years, then the pond with money providers is already a lot bigger!”

+You may be wondering whether you need tons of money already in order to get a mortgage in Holland (yes, we’re talking about you Germany, with your 70% financing mortgages!).
 In the Netherlands, you can get financing of up to 100% of the (market) value of your house.
 So if the value is €300,000, you can get a mortgage for as much as €300,000.
-Sounds pretty simple right?
+Sounds pretty good right?